Panama Temporary Residency – Your First Step to Living in Panama

 1. How to get temporary residency in Panama?

-You apply through an approved visa category such as investor, retiree, or professional.
-Gather legalized documents, submit them to Immigration, and wait for approval.
-Processing usually takes 3–6 months, after which you receive a residency card valid for one or two years.
+You can obtain temporary residency in Panama by applying under an approved visa category such as Friendly Nations or family reunification.
+Submit your legalized and translated documents through a licensed Panamanian attorney to the National Immigration Service.
+Processing usually takes three to six months, after which you’ll receive a residency card valid for one or two years.

 Certain visa categories allow you to work, but others require a separate work permit.
 It’s important to confirm your specific situation before starting employment.
 Our team of immigration attorneys can guide you through obtaining any necessary permits alongside your residency application.

-After holding your temporary visa for the required period, you file an upgrade application with updated documents and proof of continuous status.
+After holding your temporary visa for the required period of time, you file an upgrade application with updated documents and proof of continuous residency status.
 Immigration will review your case, and once approved, you receive permanent residency, which offers greater stability and future citizenship opportunities.

 6. Is it hard to get residency in Panama?